Biden set to accept more refugees after years of Trump restrictions

 Krish O’Mara Vignarajah, president of the Lutheran Immigration and Refugee Service, a Maryland-based refugee resettlement agency, said in a statement that Biden’s decision to raise the refugee ceiling would be “lifesaving for hundreds of thousands fleeing violence and persecution.”

+Senator Tom Cotton of Arkansas, a Republican with hardline immigration views, criticized Biden’s planned refugee increase in a written statement, saying it would “put American jobs and safety at risk during a pandemic.”

-Reporting by Ted Hesson, Steve Holland and Alexandra Alper in Washington; Editing by Ross Colvin, Franklin Paul and Aurora Ellis
+Reporting by Ted Hesson, Steve Holland and Alexandra Alper in Washington; Editing by Aurora Ellis and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.